 Am I just supposed to deal with this pain for the rest of my life?

 I am unsure of whether or not my uterus adhered to the tissue on it’s own or if it was sewed to the abdominal scarring.
 What can I do?
 Thank you.

-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.